Senjutsu: Critical reception

-Accolades
+Accolades and awards

 The animated video for "The Writing on the Wall" was nominated for the 2021 UK Music Video Awards in the category "Best Animation in a Video".
 The song was listed among "The 35 Best Metal Songs of 2021" by American online magazine Loudwire, reaching #14.
 "The Writing on the Wall" reached the 13th position on "Top 40 Rock Songs of 2021" published by Ultimate Classic Rock.
 Consequence of Sound put the song on "Top Hard Rock and Metal Songs of 2021" list, it's reached the 2nd position.
 "The Writing on the Wall" made Italian Radio Freccia Top 20 Hits of the Year list to reach the 2nd position.
 Another Italian portal Inside Music put the composition among the "Top 5 Best Songs of 2021" on the 2nd position.
 "The Writing on the Wall" was listed among "Best Songs of 2021" by Polish music magazine Teraz Rock, reaching the 2nd position.
 The song was chosen as "The Song of the Year" by the journalists of Metal Hammer (Greek Edition) and Finnish Tuonela Magazine.

 The band and the Senjutsu album were nominated in the categories "Band of the Year", "Album of the Year", "Vocalist of the Year" and "Video of the Year" for the prestigious Czech Žebřík Music Awards.
 Eventually the double studio album was the "Album of the Year" category winner and animated video for "The Writing on the Wall" achieved the third position, so same as Bruce Dickinson as "Vocalist of the Year".
 Senjutsu was also nominated in the "International Album of the Year" category for the Spanish Grammy's Premios Odeón Award.
 Band's seventeenth album was honored with the Top.HR Music Awards by The Croatian Discography Association and the Croatian branch of RTL in the "Bestselling International Album" category.
 The Top.HR Music Awards has been presented since 2020 and is the local equivalent of the Grammy.
 Both the band and their latest studio effort were the winners of annual readers' poll announced by German edition of Rock Hard magazine.
 Senjutsu album was honoured with Polish Antyradio Award in category "Album of the Year – World".
 The album, "The Writing on the Wall" single and the band were nominated for the Planet Rock Awards (The Rocks 2022) in the categories: "Best Album", "Best Single" and "Best British Band".
 The British formation's won in the last category, Senjutsu took second place among the best albums, the single reached third place and Iron Maiden were named "The Greatest Metal Band of All Time".
 In 2022, the band turned out to be the most awarded artist in the history of The Rocks.